Andy Kirk (footballer): Yeovil Town

 Kirk moved to Yeovil Town on 17 January 2008 for an undisclosed fee.
 He signed a two-and-a-half-year contract.
 He scored twice in the first three games for his new club.
 In summer 2008 Yeovil rejected a bid from Morecambe for Kirk, though they went on to sell him to Scottish First Division team Dunfermline Athletic.

 Dunfermline Athletic

 In August 2008 Kirk signed a three-year contract.
 He made his debut as a substitute against First Division rivals Partick Thistle and scored his first two goals a week later against Queen of the South in a 2–1 win.

 Alloa Athletic

 In June 2013 Kirk signed with newly promoted First Division team Alloa Athletic having trained with the club in the latter part of the 2012/13 season after being released by Dunfermline due to the club being in administration.

 International

 Kirk was capped 11 times by Northern Ireland.
 His debut came against Hungary in April 2000.
 After a four-year absence he played against the Czech Republic in October 2009.
-His most recent appearance was in a friendly against Albania in 2010.
+His most final was in a friendly against Albania in 2010.